-All supporting documentation including the master's degree accreditation formal expression of interest form and template evidence matrix can be found on the Society's website www.rsb.org.uk/education/accreditation/Masters-Degree-Accreditation-Important-Documents.
+All documents linked to Master's Accreditation can be found at www.rsb.org.uk/education/accreditation/Masters-Degree-Accreditation-Important-Documents.

 Criteria for master's degree accreditation

 To achieve master's degree accreditation for a programme, HEIs will need to provide robust evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
 The evidence for (A) and (E) should show how the appropriate intended learning outcomes are being achieved through appropriate assessment strategies.